-Chinese mythology tells us the Kitchen god, who was named Zao Jun which loosely translates to “stove master” or Zao Shen which translates “stove god or stove spirit”, is the most significant of all of the Chinese domestic Gods that protect the earth and family.
-The Kitchen God has always been seen as the protector of the family heart (cooker) and was known in ancient times as the discoverer of fire which of course, is needed for cooking and was also the God of household morals.
+Chinese mythology tells us the Kitchen God, who was named Zao Jun and translates to ‘stove master’ or Zao Shen which translates to ‘stove god or stove spirit.’ is the most significant and highly worshipped of all the Chinese domestic Gods that protect the earth and family.
+The Kitchen God is believed to be the guardian of the family heart (cooker) and, in ancient times, known as the creator of fire, which as we know, is needed for cooking.
+The Kitchen God was also the God of household morals.

-Once the family was free from the ever-watchful eyes of the Kitchen God, who was supposed to return on the first day of the New Year, the family would now prepare for the forthcoming celebrations linked with Chinese New Year.Gifts given on Chinese New Year are very alike to those given at Christmas time although the Chinese will usually give favours of food such as fruits and tea to others.
-The last days of the year are also an idyllic time to settle accumulated debts with others and return borrowed things.
+Once the family was free from the ever-watchful eyes of the Kitchen God, who would return on the first day of the New Year, the family would commence preparations for the forthcoming Chinese New Year celebrations.
+Favours given over this period are very like those offered at Christmas time although the Chinese will usually offer favours of food such as fruits and tea.
+These last few days are also the perfect opportunity to settle accumulated debts and return borrowed items.

-Though there are so many tales on how Zao Jun became known as the Kitchen god, the most widespread story dates right back to around the 2nd Century BC.
-Zao Jun was originally a mortal being who was living on earth and was known by the name of Zhang Lang.
-He finally became married to an honourable woman and ended up falling in love with a younger woman.
-Zhang Lang left his wife to be with this younger woman and, as punishment for this adulterous act; the heavens afflicted him with ill-fortune.
-Zhang Lang became blind and his younger lover abandoned him, leaving him to resort to begging on the streets to support himself.
+Although there are many stories on how Zao Jun became known as the Kitchen god, the most common tale dates right back to around the 2nd Century BC.
+At that time Zao Jun was a mortal being, who lived on earth and was known by the name of Zhang Lang.
+He married a very honourable woman but abandoned her after falling in love with a younger woman.
+As punishment for his adultery, the heavens cursed him with ill-fortune, and he became blind.
+His young lover abandoned him and Zhang Lang resorted to begging on the streets to support himself.

-One day, while begging, Zhang Lang came across the house of his former wife and came face to face with her out on the street but of course, being blind, he did not recognise her.
-Despite his shoddy treatment of her, she took pity on him, and invited him in; she cooked him a fabulous meal and tended to him lovingly; he then related his story to her.
-As he shared his story, Zhang Lang became overwhelmed with unhappiness and the pain of his error and began to cry.
-Upon hearing him apologise, Zhang’s previous wife told him to open his eyes and his vision was returned to him.
-Recognising the wife he had abandoned, Zhang Lang felt so muchdishonour that he threw himself into the kitchen hearth, not realising that it was lit.
-His former wife attempted to save him, but all she managed to salvage was one of his legs.
+One day, while begging, Zhang Lang came across the house of his former wife but being blind he didn’t know who she was.
+Despite his shoddy treatment of her, she took pity on him and invited him into her home.
+She cooked him a beautiful meal and tended to him lovingly.
+As Zhang Lang related his story to her, he became overwhelmed with grief and unhappiness and eventually began to cry recognising the error of his ways.
+Upon hearing his sad tale and apology, Zhang’s former wife told him to open his eyes and his vision was returned to him.
+Seeing before him the honourable wife he had abandoned, Zhang Lang felt so much guilt and remorse that he threw himself into the kitchen hearth unaware that it was lit.
+His former wife attempted to save him but all she managed to salvage was one of his legs.

-The devoted woman then created a shrine to her past husband above the fireplace, which began Zao Jun’s association with the stove in Chinese homes.
-To this day, a fire poker is sometimes referred to as “Zhang Lang’s Leg”.
+The devoted woman then created a shrine above the fireplace for her former husband and this is where the connection was made between Zao Jun and the stove.
+To this day a fire poker is sometimes referred to as “Zhang Lang’s Leg.”

-The print out below is the kitchen God with his Consort.
-You should print this out and place it above your oven or hob, whichever one you use the most.
-You must renew the print out every Chinese New Year.
+The print-out below is the Kitchen God with his consort.
+You should print this out and place above your oven or hob (whichever you use the most).
+You must remember to renew the print every Chinese New Year.